 The Growing Need for Cyber Insurance

-No matter how secure your IT infrastructure is or how diligent your IT department or MSP is, it only takes one employee clicking on the wrong link or visiting an infected webpage for cyber criminals to invade your systems.
+No matter how secure your IT infrastructure or how diligent your IT support team, it only takes one employee clicking on the wrong link or visiting an infected webpage for cybercriminals to invade your systems.
 When that happens, small businesses need the financial support cyber insurance provides to investigate the breach, recover the business, and manage the public damage.
 Without aid, the cost of a breach may prove too expensive for small businesses.

+Are you looking for an ally to help you implement the requirements of your cyber insurance policy?
 Don’t let your insurance company leave you high and dry in a crisis.
-Contact Anderson Technologies today to shore up your cyber security infrastructure.
-Call us at 314.394.3001 or email us at email@example.com.
+Contact Anderson Technologies today to shore up your cybersecurity infrastructure